Scones111/WiFi_Halow_Security_Testbed/README.md

 To allow for easy execution, [mm-iot-esp32](https://github.com) Developed by seeed studio and [gr-ieee802.11ah](https://github.com) developed by .

-##

 ## Getting Started
-Brief description of what the tool does, its main purpose, and the types of attacks or scenarios it supports (e.g., Evil Twin, Dragonblood resource exhaustion).
 The testbed implements two attacks:

 Currently supports two different attacks